bmink/esp_rotary/README.md

-A better idea is to take advantage of the fact that we *do* have two inputs that go active/inactive, offset from one another, and in a pattern that's unique for the CW / CCW directions.
+A better idea is to take advantage of the fact that we *do* have two inputs that go active/inactive, offset from one another, and in a pattern that's unique for the clockwise / counterclockwise directions.
 This means that we can implement a state machine to go through the pin value stages of CW or CCW rotation in order.

 This will eliminate bounce, since bounce will manifest as the state machine harmlessly advancing / reverting steps.
 However, once we complete an *entire*